 If after reading this guide you are interested in pursuing a community-academic research partnership,

 Hear from a Tufts CTSI community partner:

-The guide is a product of the Center for Aligning Researchers and Communities for Health (ARCH) of Tufts CTSI, and was supported by the National Center for Research Resources Award Number UL1RR025752 and the National Center for Advancing Translational Sciences, National Institutes of Health, Award Numbers UL1TR000073 and UL1TR001064.
+The guide is a product of Tufts CTSI and was supported by the National Center for Research Resources Award Number UL1RR025752 and the National Center for Advancing Translational Sciences, National Institutes of Health, Award Numbers UL1TR000073 and UL1TR001064.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.